ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

                 PropertyChanges { target: view; y: 0 }
             }

-.. rubric:: Playing Sound Effects
-   :name: playing-sound-effects

 The app can play sound effects if the Qt Multimedia module is installed.
 In the SoundEffect.qml file, we proxy a SoundEffect type:

 .. code:: qml